isaacboor/isaacboor/README.md

 ### I am...

-🔨 Currently working on an app called ScreenPin
+🔨 currently working on an app called ScreenPin

-🌱 Currently learning nothing
+🌱 currently learning nothing

-🤔 Thinking about learning TypeScript, React, Next, SwiftUI
+🤔 thinking about learning TypeScript, React, Next, SwiftUI

-⛷️ I am somewhat skilled at HTML, CSS, JS, Sass, Jekyll, Electron
+⛷️ somewhat skilled at HTML, CSS, JS, Sass, Jekyll, Electron

+🧐 a little knowing in Python, PHP and Node.js.

+🇬🇧 from England